Sometimes life gets up in our face and bitch slaps us silly.

 Three years ago I began to practice at Wat Buddhametta, The Tucson Buddhist Meditation Center.
 My teachers are AjahnSarayut Arnanta, a Buddhist monk from Thailand, and Meachee Khanti, an American Buddhist nun.

 I now teach a guided, beginning meditation class once a week to adults and co-teach two classes for younger people twice a month at the center.
 What we practice at the center is Vipassana-Bhavana, or insight meditation.

-Meditation is an integral part of my life, and I enjoy sharing this practice with others.
-It has helped strengthen my ability to concentrate and to be more present and mindful.
+Meditation is an integral part of my life and I enjoy sharing this practice with others.
+It has helped to strengthen my ability to concentrate and to be more present and mindful.
 The benefits of my meditation practice have spilled over into many aspects of my life.
 My focus and attention have strengthened and this has resulted in improved communication.